Nose Surgery After The Procedure

 - Aspirin: Do not use aspirin-containing products for at least 1 week.
 You ma take Tylenol or pain medication as prescribed

-- Ointments/creams: Do not put any ointments or creams on incision lines unless instructed by Dr. Cruise.
+- Ointments/creams: Do not put any ointments or creams on incision lines unless instructed by Joseph T Cruise, MD.
 You should start applying ScarLess® on your incisions seven days after surgery.
 ScarLess® is a prescription strength cream with vitamin E, silicone and Hydrocortisone to help minimize redness and elevation of the scars.
 You can purchase ScarLess® at our office.

 - Physical activity: Do not do any strenuous aerobic activity for 4 weeks after surgery.
 Avoid contact sports for 8 weeks.